 We always come here for a stroll, drink or meal.
 This is the main drag of South Beach, and the heart and soul of Miami Beach.
 The west side of north to south one directional traffic is jammed with nightlife spots, entertainment, restaurants, shops, and cafes.
 Touristy yes but crowds fuel the businesses and make the strip alive.

-JFK is big and has not been my favorite.
-But in 1986 when I first landed there, I felt for it and New York.
+It has not been my favorite, but in 1986 when I first landed there, I felt for it and New York.
 So it’s a hard to disparaging it.
 And most of my comparisons are made with JFK.

 One late night or early morning, I went to the bathroom after getting off the plane in JFK.
 The floor was layered with bathroom tissues… I couldn’t forget this scene.